andipaetzold/react-firehooks/README.md

 Returns the data of a Google Cloud Storage object as a Blob

-Requires firebase v9.5.0 or later.
 This hook is not available in Node.

 ```javascript
 const [data, loading, error] = useNode(storageReference);